Advanced Programs for Internationally-Trained Dentists

 International Students who require J-1 visa sponsorship to attend the University of Maryland must demonstrate English proficiency and financial responsibility before the Office of International Services (OIS) can issue the appropriate visa document for the program of study.

-International students requiring visa sponsorship from the OIS must demonstrate English proficiency.
+English Proficiency International students requiring visa sponsorship from the Office of International Services (OIS) must demonstrate English proficiency.
 Proficiency is most often verified through the TOEFL or IELTS English Language Proficiency Tests.
-For students whose native language is English, the TOEFL requirement might be waived.
+For students whose native language is English, there is no need to take a proficiency test.